 Deciding on the amount of currency risk to take (the hedge ratio)

-For a sterling based investor with a For a 60/40 international equity and bond portfolio, currency volatility is around 7% per annum when measured since 2000.
-This currency volatility can have a significant effect on the returns of the international portfolio.
+For a euro based investor with a 60/40 international equity and bond portfolio, currency volatility is around 6% per annum when measured since 2000.
 By hedging the appropriate amount of the foreign currency exposure the investor could potentially reduce the overall risk of the international portfolio.
 Determining the most appropriate hedge ratio will depend to what extent the foreign asset behaves like it is denominated in a foreign currency and therefore to what extent the FX hedging returns are negatively correlated with the unhedged foreign asset returns.

 The current currency market environment

-There are many different approaches in which currencies can be analysed.
+There are many different ways in which currencies can be analysed.
 Three of the most common include interest rate differentials (carry), valuations and economic fundamentals.
-Currency is a relative game and, as such, when making currency decisions sterling based investors are deciding on the performance of sterling vs. a foreign currency.
+Currency is a relative game and, as such, when making currency decisions, euro based investors are deciding on the performance of the euro vs. a foreign currency.

 Carry is the difference between borrowing in one currency and lending in another.
-For a sterling based investor, hedging currency exposure involves buying sterling and selling the foreign currency in the portfolio.
-For a US dollar based investment the carry equates to -0.2% per annum and for a EUR based investment the carry equates to +0.6% per annum return if fully hedged, based on current market prices as of 31 December 2020.
-Interest rate differentials have closed over the past months as central banks have cut interest rates, resulting in is less carry to be gained or lost when hedging.
+For a euro based investor, hedging currency exposure involves buying euros and selling the foreign currency in the portfolio.
+For a US dollar based investment, the carry equates to –0.8% per annum and for a sterling based investment the carry equates to -0.6% per annum return if fully hedged, based on current market prices as of 31 December 2020 (Exhibit 2).
+Interest rate differentials have closed over the past months as central banks have cut interest rates resulting in less carry to be gained or lost when hedging.
 Theoretically, therefore, currencies should become more stable if an investor believes that interest rate parity holds.

-Exhibit 2: Carry on hedging USD and EUR denominated assets for a sterling based investor
+Exhibit 2: Carry on hedging USD and GBP denominated assetss for a euro based investor

 A significant proportion of investors discount currency returns when investing as they believe “currencies revert to a fair value over the long term”.
-While there is evidence to supports this claim, the move towards fair value can take multiple years to occur and thus currency can have a significant impact on returns over shorter investment time horizons.
-The decision for investors is whether unnecessary currency risk should be taken at all over the long term if currencies do indeed revert to a fair value Or whether there is an opportunity to take advantage of short term valuation discrepancies to earn additional returns Currency risk is unrewarded risk.
+While there is evidence to support this claim, the move towards fair value can take multiple years to occur and thus currency can have a significant impact on returns over shorter investment time horizons.
+The decision for investors is whether unnecessary currency risk should be taken at all over the long term if currencies do indeed revert to a fair value, or whether there is an opportunity to take advantage of short-term valuation discrepancies for additional returns.
+Currency risk is unrewarded risk.
 As such, if an international investor believes that currencies mean revert to fair value over the long term and appropriately hedges to reduce the currency risk, the investor can reallocate this ‘saved’ risk elsewhere to push the overall portfolio further out the efficient frontier.

-Exhibit 3: GBPUSD spot price vs fair value as measured by RPPP
+Exhibit 3: EURUSD spot price vs fair values as measure by RPPP

 There are many different economic fundamentals that can have a significant impact on a currency’s valuation, including a country’s balance of payments situation and its fiscal position, as well as geopolitics factors.
-The UK runs large current account and fiscal deficits, which typically lead to a weaker currency, as they require funding from international investors.
-This situation, combined with the uncertainty caused by the repercussions of the Brexit deal with the EU could lead to further GBP weakness in the short term.
+The Eurozone runs a large current account surplus which should be supportive of the euro however the Eurozone also has a sizeable fiscal deficit which requires financing.
+A geopolitical risk, however, is the potential uncertainty caused by the repercussions of the Brexit deal with the UK that could lead to further EUR weakness in the short term.

 How to manage currency risk in a portfolio

 There are three main vehicles for hedging currency risk and these are largely dependent on the size of the investor.
-For smaller investments, currency hedged share classesare often made available by asset managers for their most popular products.
+For smaller investments hedged share classes are often made available by asset managers for their most popular products.
 These hedged share classes offer a disciplined way of reducing currency risk in a simple manner.
 Larger investors, on the other hand, will have the opportunity to utilise hedging within segregated portfolios of different asset classes.
-Hedging in this format allows for greater flexibility in managing currency risk, which can be tailored to meet the underlying investor’s objectives.
+Hedging in this format allows for greater flexibility, in managing currency risk which can be tailored to meet the underlying investor’s objectives.
 Finally, investors may be able to access currency overlay strategies.
-These strategies view currency separately to the underlying assets and offer the greatest form of flexibility for institutional investors.
+These strategies view currency separately to the underlying assets and offer the greatest flexibility for institutional investors.

 Since our first segregated currency overlay mandate funded in 1989, J.P.
 Morgan Currency Group has grown to manage a total of USD 420 billion (as of 30 September 2020) in bespoke currency strategies.
 Our clients include governments, pension funds, insurance clients and fund providers.
 Based in London, the team consists of 18 people dedicated exclusively to currency management with an average of over 15 years of investment experience.